 Silver Spring, Grades 4-5 | Northern Virginia, Grades 3-5

-The Siena School’s elementary program provides a warm and nurturing environment for our fourth and fifth grade students.
+The Siena School’s elementary program provides a warm and nurturing environment for our students.
 Our elementary school’s structured daily schedule fosters intellectual risk-taking and helps students build confidence and self-advocacy.
 Students are encouraged to identify and explore their vast and varied strengths in a supportive environment.

 In addition to their academic work, elementary students develop their technological skills throughout the year.
 Chromebooks are incorporated into the classroom, and students learn keyboarding and internet navigation while completing in-class and homework assignments through Google Drive.